ekuiter/PCLocator/README.md

 Only features declared in the DIMACS file are considered when deriving configurations to prevent compiler-specific macros being added to the configuration.
+Some DIMACS files are included in the `scripts` directory.

+#### Build system

 To consider build system information in projects which use Kconfig/Kbuild, you can use Kmax.
-PCLocator takes a Kmax unit_pc file (including presence conditions for every directory and file in the project).
+PCLocator takes a Kmax `unit_pc` file (including presence conditions for every directory and file in the project).
 Have a look at [kmax-vm](https://github.com/ekuiter/kmax-vm) if you want to generate such a file.
-Some files for Busybox and Linux are included in the JAR distribution of PCLocator.
+Some files for Busybox and Linux are included in the `scripts` directory.

 Run the analysis with

 ```
-java -jar PCLocator.jar --kmax --kmaxfile <unit_pc_file> --projectroot <source_root> <file>:<line>
+java -jar PCLocator.jar --locator kmax --kmaxfile <unit_pc_file> --projectroot <root_directory> <file>:<line>
 ```

+`<root_directory>` should be the directory the entries in the `unit_pc` file refer to, i.e. the root directory of the analyzed project.

 ## Manual library setup